luigi-2ba3/odoo-docu/docs/addons/models.md

 In the previous section, scaffolding already did the heavy work of setting up our directories and Python files and manifests.
 So let's start defining and tweaking these boilerplate code to our liking, starting with our models.

-From this point, we'll be focusing on the `models` folder located in the root of our model directory
+From this point, we'll be focusing on the `models` folder located in the root of our module directory

 ## The `__init__.py` file
 In its pure boilerplate state, the contents of this file is as follows: